-Why does Massachusetts need the FRPP now?
+Why does Massachusetts need to focus on property buyouts?

 Climate change is causing more frequent and intense storms, leading to severe and repetitive flooding caused by rainfall, storm surge, tidal flooding, and sea level rise.
-Over 320,000 properties across Massachusetts are currently at risk of flooding, according to a 2020 report from the First Street Foundation (65% more than existing federal flood maps indicate.)
+Over 320,000 properties across Massachusetts are at risk of flooding, according to a 2020 report from the First Street Foundation (65% more than existing federal flood maps indicate.

 Buyouts may be the only solution available for low-income homeowners and Environmental Justice (EJ) populations who face skyrocketing flood insurance premiums in the face of increasing flood risk and who cannot afford to rebuild when extreme weather hits.

-FEMA’s new BRIC program offers pre-disaster hazard mitigation funds.
+FEMA’s BRIC program offers pre-disaster hazard mitigation funds.
 However, FEMA funds are limited, and property owners can wait in limbo for up to a decade before FEMA decides whether to acquire a property.
 FEMA also does not focus on restoring to its natural floodplain functions, nor does it prioritize low-income property owners or EJ populations.
 Massachusetts needs a reliable statewide buyout program to support needs that FEMA does not address.

-How would the FRPP work?
+How would property buyouts work?

-How would the FRPP be funded?
+How would property buyouts be funded?

 Do similar programs exist elsewhere?

-Yes, to view an example of a similar state buyout program, please visit: New Jersey Blue Acres.
+Yes, to view an example of a similar state buyout program, please visit New Jersey Blue Acres.

 How can I help?